datacommonsorg/data/scripts/biomedical/STITCH/README.md

 We also found that there was multiple PubChem Substance and Compound IDs per STITCH ID.
 A lot of these IDs were similar, but not exact matches to the chemical compound in a given row.
 We decided to consider the "PS" and "PC" columns to be the PubChem IDs of similar substances and compounds.
 Because of this, we removed the PubChem Compound ID values that were an exact match to the STITCH ID of the particular chemical on a given row.

-This import has large data storage and compute requirements to execute.
-This includes 25 GB for storing the original files.

 `chemical_chemical.links.detailed.v5.0.tsv`
 This file contained informtion about drug-drug interactions and various scores.